testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 implicit is permitted.
 Only clearly stated requirements.
 We also usually think of quality as either being there or not being there.
 Where quality is found when all requirements are satisfied.
 So definitely not the same.
 ISTQB uses the word
 *need* in the definition of quality, but *need* in their glossary is not defined.
 Do I need it, or don’t I?
 How do I know?
-One could say that stated and implied needs of its stakeholders” means requirements; however the definition of what a requirement is is also not very clear.
+One could say that "stated and implied needs of its stakeholders" means requirements; however the definition of what a requirement is is also not very clear.
 Instead, the definition that we use for a requirement is that a requirement is a description of a behavior.

 {% blockquote %}
  "Requirement is a definition of a behavior."
 {% endblockquote %}

-We use these definitions in our implementing software quality assurance process, and it allows us to relate testing in general and tester activities specifically to requirements in a very straightforward way.
+We use these definitions in our software quality assurance process, and it allows us to relate testing in general and tester activities specifically to requirements in a very straightforward way.
 The key part is that testing is the act of evaluating if a product satisfies requirements.
 Simple and to the point.
 We can take it further and come closer to mathematical formalism by looking closer at what a requirement actually is.